identw/hetzner-cloud-controller-manager/README.md

 **Note:** In the robot panel, dedicated servers, you need to assign a name that matches the name of the node in the k8s cluster.
 This is necessary so that the controller can detect the server through the API during the initial initialization of the node.
 After initialization, the controller will use the server ID.

-**Note:** Unlike the original [controller]((https://github.com/hetznercloud/hcloud-cloud-controller-manager)), this controller does not support [Hetzner cloud networks](https://community.hetzner.com/tutorials/hcloud-networks-basic), because using them it is impossible to build a network between the cloud and dedicated servers.
-For a network in your cluster consisting of dedicated and cloud servers, you should  use some kind of **cni** plugin, example [kube-router](https://github.com/cloudnativelabs/kube-router) with option `--enable-overlay`.
-If you need [Hetzner cloud networks](https://community.hetzner.com/tutorials/hcloud-networks-basic) then you should use the original [controller](https://github.com/hetznercloud/hcloud-cloud-controller-manager) and refuse to use dedicated servers in your cluster.
+**Note:** Unlike the original [controller](https://github.com/hetznercloud/hcloud-cloud-controller-manager) this controller does not support [Hetzner Cloud Networks](https://community.hetzner.com/tutorials/hcloud-networks-basic) since it is not technically possible to implement this.
+Read more in the [why there is no support for hetzner cloud networks](#why-there-is-no-support-for-hetzner-cloud-networks).
+For a network in your cluster consisting of cloud and dedicated servers, you should use some **cni** plugin that will build an overlay network between servers.
+For example [kube-router](https://github.com/cloudnativelabs/kube-router) with `--enable-overlay` enabled or [cilium](https://cilium.io/) with` tunnel: vxlan` or `tunnel: geneve`.
+If you require [Hetzner Cloud Networks](https://community.hetzner.com/tutorials/hcloud-networks-basic) then you should use the original [controller](https://github.com/hetznercloud/hcloud-cloud-controller-manager) and refuse to use dedicated servers in your cluster.

 You can find more information about the cloud controller manager in the [kuberentes documentation](https://kubernetes.io/docs/tasks/administer-cluster/running-cloud-controller/).